User Guide

 Two options are implemented:

 -corr 0 Standard linear cross-correlation.
 The scalar product between the density maps of the low resolution map and the low-pass filtered atomic structure.
-This is the recommended criterion for high resolution (<10Å) docking or for multi-fragment docking at all resolution levels. [default]
+This is the recommended criterion for high to medium resolution (<10Å) density maps or for multi-fragment docking at all resolution levels. [default]

 More advanced options (at shell prompt):